fiee/croisee/README.rst

 Feel free to ask for different, additional licensing.

-I don't plan to release my edited dictionaries, because in them's the most work.
+I don’t plan to release my edited dictionaries, because in them’s the most work.

 Everything related to `fiëé visuëlle`_ (logo, names) is copyrighted and contained only for the sake of completeness.
-That means you must not use the fiëé logo, fiëé favicon or any name containing fiëé in public, except in a descriptive manner, where it is encouraged (e.g. "this is derived from / based on").
+That means you must not use the fiëé logo, fiëé favicon or any name containing fiëé in public, except in a descriptive manner, where it is encouraged (e.g. “this is derived from / based on”).

 Author(s)